 During the second half of the 18th century, two Swiss painters and friends, Adrian Zingg and Anton Graff were both teaching at the Dresden Art Academy.
 Inspired to escape the busy city, they began hiking alongside the Elbe, where they quickly discovered the beauty of the landscape around the Bastei and Prebischtor.
 The untouched natural landscape reminded them of their home country, Switzerland.
 As if attempting to find a quick cure for homesickness, the duo returned often to capture the stunning landscape in their paintings.
 Through dozens of landscape portraits, their talent brought more and more recognition to the region, encouraging others to explore the beauty found along the banks of the Elbe.
-Today, as a result of their exploration centuries ago, the region is referred to as Saxon Switzerland.
+The region remains known as Saxon Switzerland today.

 Filled with untamed nature and breathtaking views, the National Park of Saxon Switzerland is among the most visited of Germany’s sixteen national parks.
-Among the main attractions found here is a collection of uniquely jagged rocks formed by water erosion over one million years ago that stand nearly 200m above the Elbe River among the Sandstone Mountains.
-These iconic rocks are known today as the Bastei.
+The main attraction here is a collection of uniquely jagged rocks formed by water erosion over one million years ago that stand nearly 200m above the Elbe River among the Sandstone Mountains.
+These iconic rocks are called the Bastei.
 The name comes from the term ‘bastion’, which refers to the presence of the rock formations in providing a defensive ring around the medieval Neurathen castle in the 13th century.

 The first formal mention of the rock formation in historical documents, however, was not until 1592, when a state survey by the Electorate of Saxony was conducted.
 Soon after, it was agreed that this area should be developed for touristic purposes.
 By 1797, the first mention of the Bastei rocks found their way into popular travel literature.
 “What a depth of feeling it pours into the soul!
 You can stand here for a long time without being finished with it,” one of the area’s first walking guides, Carl Heinrich Nicolai wrote.
 “It is so difficult to tear yourself away from this spot.”